timescale/docs.timescale.com-content/schema-management.md

-# Schema management
+# Table management

-Designing proper table schemas is a key part of using PostgreSQL.
-Creating the appropriate schema for a given workload can result in significant performance improvements (and conversely, designing the wrong schema can result in significant performance degradation).
+Designing proper table objects is a key part of using PostgreSQL.
+Creating the appropriate indexes and table schema for a given workload can result in significant performance improvements (and conversely, designing the wrong schema can result in significant performance degradation).

-TimescaleDB supports all schema elements supported within PostgreSQL, including data types, indexes, triggers, etc.
+TimescaleDB supports all table objects supported within PostgreSQL, including data types, indexes, and triggers.

 Note that sometimes it is useful to have a flexible schema, in particular when storing semi-structured data (e.g., storing readings from IoT sensors collecting